Table of Contents

 How many crashes happen in a parking lot?
 According to the National Safety Council (NSC), at least 60,000 individuals are hurt in parking lots and garages annually on average.
 Five hundred or more of these individuals sustained fatal injuries.
 Parking lot driving can be frustrating.
 They might be crowded with pedestrians and challenging to drive in.

 Due to the slow speed at which you must drive, parking lots are often perceived as safe, but this perception alone makes them far more dangerous than they need to be.
 In the US, 66% of drivers make phone calls while driving in the parking lot, 63% configure their GPS, 56% send texts, and 52% use social media, according to a National Safety Council survey.

 Main Causes of Accidents in a Parking Lot

-Knowing why accidents in a parking lot occur can help you avoid causing one.
-Accidents in a parking lot occur for a variety of reasons.
+Knowing why accidents in a parking lot occur can help you avoid causing accidents.
+Parking garage accidents occur for a number of reasons.
 Vehicle crashes and car crashes are the main factors leading to injuries in parking garages.

 - Backing out of parking spaces without looking for other

 - Hazardous premises